Things to do in Bethlehem and the Lehigh Valley

 The Moravian Museum of Bethlehem and the Moravian Historical Sites

+Most people associate the colonial period in Pennsylvania with the historical sites in Philadelphia, but there is lots of history in Bethlehem, too.
 In 1741, 80 Moravian refugees from Europe settled here to live the life of religious freedom.
 On 500 acres of land carved out of the Pennsylvania wilderness, they lived in peace with nature and surrounded by animals.
 They called the community Bethlehem after the stories in the Bible.

 The Moravians hailed from the area that would now be considered the Czech Republic.
 They fashioned their community as a collective Utopia where all property was held by the church and everyone worked for the collective benefit of the community.
 From the beginning, women were given standing and the community even welcomed former slaves.
 The Pennsylvania Bethlehem Moravian community was a Utopian ideal – at least for a time.